andgate/type-theory-compiler/README.md

 which is capable of checking resource usage.
 The current candidate theory is Quantitative Type Theory (QTT).
 Another subject of interest is laziness.
 We may look into an alternate backend which will compile to lazy, garbage collected code.
-Another area of interest is interactions between theories.
+Linear languages may also be a possible future target.
+Currently, it's not clear how languages should interact.

 ## Requirements